-Biology, geography, sociology A levelsWatch
+Biology, geography, sociology A levelsWatch this thread

 Geography complements biology and sociology complements Geography (probably the human side a bit more).
 For job prospects, I think I depends on what you want to do at university.
 I’m applying to do geography and I know that it is one of the most employable degrees there is because of the transferable skill set you get from it.
 I’m looking at law (have to do a law conversion course after your degree) and journalism.
 I’m sure there are plenty more, but those two are just the ones I’m looking at.

 I hope you are well during these unprecedented times,

 I think the A Level’s you have selected are a great combination.

 I studied similar A Levels to yourself, Biology, Geography (and Business.)
 In regards to A Level Geography (AQA).
 In my opinion, I thoroughly enjoyed studying Geography and was lucky to have a great teacher who was very enthusiastic and passionate about the subject.
 I loved it so much- I wanted to study it a degree level.

 Here is some advice I would like to share with you on how I revised for my Geography A Level exams.
 There were two key techniques which helped me throughout my studies.
 Whenever we went through a new topic, I spent 10/15 minutes looking up relevant news articles from the past 2 years.
 The exams questions are likely to have been written between that time, and it helps to create context of geographical issues during that period.

 My second technique was creating “synoptic links” between other topics.
 Depending on the exam board in your longer answer questions, you may be asked to write about how one problem impacts another.
 For example, how the carbon cycle impacts the water cycle, how natural hazards impact the urban environment.